macntech/ghost-marie/README.md

 #### :crystal_ball: Comments
 You can activate a comment section based on Utterances or Cusdis.
 For Utterances follow their how-to (https://utteranc.es) to setup your GitHub issues for collecting your comments.
-For Cusdis (enabled by default) you need to host your own comment system and connect with your details.
+For Cusdis you need to host your own comment system and connect with your details.
 Afterwards configure the plugin under

 :arrow_right: ``` partials/comments.hbs ```

+Afterwards you need to enable comment section in the :arrow_right: ``` /post.hbs ```

 #### :bar_chart: Matomo Tracking